jaccomoc/jactl/docs/pages/language-guide.md

 ## Classes

-Like Java, Jacsal supports user defined classes but in a more simplified form.
+Like Java, Jactl supports user defined classes but in a more simplified form.
-Jacsal uses a syntax that (mostly) follows that of Java.
+Jactl uses a syntax that (mostly) follows that of Java.

 Classes provide a way to encapsulate state with fields, and behaviour with methods.